 Here’s a situation familiar to anyone in marketing: you’re approached by a new client with a failing brand.
 They don’t understand why their message—so compelling in their minds—is met with apathy from potential customers.
-Desperate, they turn to consultancies for help engaging with the consumers who just don’t care.
+Desperate, they turn to consultancies for help engaging the consumers who just don’t care.

-Megatrends: Cultural Movement
+Megatrends: Cultural Movements

 Take Cotopaxi, for example.
 They make jackets and backpacks, just like hundreds of other companies.
 But they’ve used cross-industry megatrends—like radical sustainability, retro design, and story-centric marketing—to create a brand that consumers fall in love with.
 Cotopaxi didn’t invent these megatrends: they simply adopted them in a way others hadn’t thought to do.